pyvista/pyvista/docs/dev/contributing.rst

 Questions
 ~~~~~~~~~

-For general questions about the project, its applications, or about the
+For general questions about the project, its applications, or about software
-non-technical, please do not create an issue but join us on Slack_ or send one
+usage, please do not create an issue but join us on Slack_ or send one
 of the developers an email.
 The project support team can be reached at
 `info@vtki.org`_.